neuralmagic/deepsparse/examples/aws-lambda/README.md

 ```
 ### Model Configuration

-To add a different sparse model or alter its configuration, edit the pipeline object in the `app.py` file found in the `/lambda-deepsparse/app` directory.
+To use a different sparse model please edit the model zoo stub in the `Dockerfile`.
+To change pipeline configuration (i.e., change task, engine etc.), edit the pipeline object in the `app.py` file.
+Both files can be found in the `/lambda-deepsparse/app` directory.

 ### Create Endpoint